NORTH AMERICAN SCIENCE ASSOCIATES, INC. STANDARD TERMS AND CONDITIONS

 Any dispute, controversy or claim (a “Dispute”) concerning or relating to this Agreement or any executed Project shall be resolved in the following manner:

-12.1 Any Dispute shall first be submitted by the Parties in writing to a panel of two senior Executives, one appointed by NAMSA and one appointed by Client, who shall promptly meet and confer in an effort to resolve such In the event the Executives are unable to resolve any Dispute within thirty (30) days after submission of the Dispute to them, and the Parties have not agreed to an extension of time within which a Dispute may be resolved, either Party may then refer such Dispute to arbitration in accordance with subsection 12.2, 12.3 and 12.4.
+12.1 Any Dispute shall first be submitted by the Parties in writing to a panel of two senior Executives, one appointed by NAMSA and one appointed by Client, who shall promptly meet and confer in an effort to resolve such Dispute.
+In the event the Executives are unable to resolve any Dispute within thirty (30) days after submission of the Dispute to them, and the Parties have not agreed to an extension of time within which a Dispute may be resolved, either Party may then refer such Dispute to arbitration in accordance with subsection 12.2, 12.3 and 12.4.

 12.2 If the Parties have not been successful in resolving the Dispute through the process referred to in subsection 1, the Dispute shall be settled by binding arbitration in accordance with the then prevailing commercial arbitration rules of the American Arbitration Association.
 Arbitration shall be conducted before a single arbitrator selected from the AAA’s national roster of arbitrators.
-The arbitration shall be held in the city and state where NAMSA has performed the Services for the Client, unless the Parties mutually agree to an alternative location.
+The arbitration shall be held in the city, state and country where NAMSA has performed the Services for the Client, unless the Parties mutually agree to an alternative location.
 The arbitration shall be conducted in English.
 In rendering the award the arbitrator must apply the substantive law of the State of Ohio, without regard to Conflict of Laws principals.
 Under no circumstances shall the arbitrator award damages in excess of or inconsistent with the limitations contained in the “Limitation on Damages; Liability” section of this Agreement.
 Any Court with jurisdiction shall enforce this provision and enter judgment on any award.
 The arbitration shall be held no more than eight (8) months from the selection of the arbitrator.
 If the arbitration is to be held in a country other than the United States, the arbitration shall be administered by the International Centre for Dispute Resolution in accordance with the International Arbitration Rules.

 12.3 The arbitration proceedings shall be confidential and neither Party shall publicize the nature of any Dispute or the outcome of any arbitration proceedings except to enforce any award or to the extent required by law, provided in such case the Party required to make any disclosure informs the other Party of such requirement to allow the other Party to seek a protective order.